fabien-marty/github-next-semantic-version/README.md

    --minimal-delay-in-seconds value  Minimal delay in seconds between a PR and a tag (if less, we consider that the tag is always AFTER the PR) (default: 5)
-   --future                          if set, include a future section (default: false) [$GNSV_CHANGELOG_FUTURE] --template-path value             if set, define the path to the changelog template [$GNSV_CHANGELOG_TEMPLATE_PATH] --help, -h                        show help
+   --future                          if set, include a future section (default: false) [$GNSV_CHANGELOG_FUTURE] --template-path value             if set, define the path to the changelog template [$GNSV_CHANGELOG_TEMPLATE_PATH] --starting-tag value              if set, defining a starting tag (excluded) for changelog generation, the special value 'LATEST' (combined with --future) will use the latest semantic tag to get only the future section [$GNSV_CHANGELOG_STARTING_TAG]
+   --help, -h                        show help

 ```